Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

 #### Prerequisites

-At least two languages must be created and activated in the *PIM* module, see [Create a language](../../DataHub/Integration/CreateLanguage.md) and [Configure the language settings](../Integration/04_ConfigureLanguages.md).
+At least two languages have been created and activated in the *PIM* module, see [Create a language](../../DataHub/Integration/CreateLanguage.md) and [Configure the language settings](../Integration/04_ConfigureLanguages.md).

 > [Info] By default, the languages *English (United States)* and *Deutsch (Deutschland)* are created and activated in the *PIM* module.